Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat. The word pemmican comes from the

 - Protein 15 grams

-Shelf life of pemmican
+Shelf life of Pemmican

-There are various opinions regarding the shelf life of the pemmican.
-Some say that it can last only a month, while others believe it can last for many months, even up to years.
+There are various opinions regarding the shelf life of the Pemmican.
+Some say it can last only a month, while others believe it can last for many months, even years.
+It depends on the humidity and temperature of the environment.

 How to Make a Pemmican

-MRE (meals ready to eat) or survival items.
-It is available in bars, cans, or pails.
-There are also items available in different sizes and flavors.
+Pemmicans are now available in stores.
+They offer MRE (meals ready to eat) or survival items in bars, cans, pails, and different sizes and flavors.

 Here's how to do it: